A Space Between Time: Carly Allen-Martin & Jim Woodson

 The Art of the Mentee and Mentor; A Celebration of Art Lineage.

 Artspace111 is pleased to present the two-person exhibition, A Space Between Time, featuring new large-scale artwork by Carly Allen–Martin and Jim Woodson.
-This exhibition underscores the mutual transference of creativity and inspiration that is inherent to the teacher/student relationship.
 As a professor of art at Texas Christian University for 39 years, Jim Woodson created a path for young artists through technical training, spiritual guidance, and by the example of a prolific career which includes being honored as the Texas State Visual Artist.
-As Woodson’s student, Carly Allen-Martin used these tools to further develop a path that Woodson pioneered, resulting in her own prolific practice that is prized in private collections across the world.
+With Woodson as a mentor, Carly Allen-Martin used these tools to further develop the path that Woodson pioneered, resulting in her own prolific practice that is prized in private collections across the world.
 A Space Between Time conveys the cultivation of techniques, ideals, correlations and juxtapositions of teaching and discovery.

 Jim Woodson on Carly Allen- Martin